-The process to create new paths can be long and expensive; therefore opportunities to extend the network through the planning process will be investigated, as well as through liaison with One landowner on the landowners.
+The process to create new paths can be long and expensive; therefore opportunities to extend the network through the planning process will be investigated, as well as through liaison with landowners.
+One landowner on the questionnaire said they would like more Public Rights of Way on their-land.